Adroiti/docs-for-code-review-tools/Pylint-using-constant-test.md

-Pattern: Avoid using constant in test
+Pattern: Use of constant in conditional statement

 Issue: -